kjurkiew/Parostatkiem/README.md

 ```
 appwrite init project
 ?
 How would you like to start?
 Create a new Appwrite project
 ?
 What would you like to name your project?
-Projekt Rick
+Projekt Krzysztof
 ?
 What ID would you like to have for your project? unique()
 ✓ Success
 ```
 Inicjujemy funkcję wybierając środowisko wykonawcze .NET 6.0:
 ```
 appwrite init function
 ?
 What would you like to name your function?
-Roll
+Parostatek
 ?
 What ID would you like to have for your function? unique()
 ?
 What runtime would you like to use? .NET (dotnet-6.0)
 ✓ Success
 ```

 ## Tworzenie funkcji
-Odwiedź utworzony katalog functions/Roll.
-Struktura plików wygląda w nim następująco:
+Odwiedź utworzony katalog *functions/Parostatek* Struktura plików wygląda w nim następująco:

 ```
-Roll
+Parostatek
 ├── Function.csproj
 |
 └── src